 William Walmsley- Co-Founder of Swallow Sidecars

-You may wish to download and print a PDF Version of this article rather than reading it online (6 pages when printed).
+You may wish to download and print a PDF of this article rather than reading it online (6 pages 1,500 words).

 William Walmsley is often forgotten for his contribution to the Jaguar story; indeed he may, in fact, be called the ‘originator’, as it was Walmsley who designed and built the first Swallow sidecar on which the business was founded.

 Walmsley, the son of a prosperous coal merchant, was born in Stockport in the summer of 1891.
 He was educated locally and on leaving school spent some time in the family business, where he learned about building coal waggons.
 Walmsley was due to follow his father into the coal transportation business, but this was not possible as in 1914 World War One was declared and Walmsley joined-up.
 He served in the Cheshire Yeomanry Regiment and saw action in France where he received an injury to his leg.
 On the return of peace, Walmsley moved back to the family home – Fairhaven in Flowery Road, Stockport – and with a recently-acquired ex-War Department Triumph motorcycle.
 He spent his time rebuilding the Triumph which attracted the attention of some of his motorcycling friends who had him rebuild their bikes too.
 Walmsley wanted a sidecar to go with his Triumph but none of those on the market at the time found favour; they were too tall and cumbersome, so he set about designing one of his own.